7 Best eCommerce Platforms for Businesses in 2026

 WooCommerce is the open-source eCommerce platform for WordPress.
 It's free to use and gives users full control over their online store's design, customisation, and data.

-Features: WooCommerce allows businesses to accept customer payments from around the world with their online payment service.
-Alternatively, it offers integrations with third-party providers like Airwallex to enable businesses to accept funds in the same currency their customers pay in, eliminating conversion fees.
+Features: WooCommerce lets businesses accept customer payments from around the world with its online payment service.
+It also offers integrations with third-party providers like Airwallex to enable businesses to accept funds in the same currency their customers pay in, eliminating conversion fees.

 Pricing: WooCommerce is a free plugin for WordPress, with no setup costs or monthly fees.
-To process payments through WooPayments, transaction fees for card payments start at 1.75% + 30c.8
+To process payments through WooPayments, transaction fees for card payments start at 1.75% + 30c.5

 Pros